AdamWu1979/coil_simulation/README.md

 - Yinitial=0;Yfinal=0;Precision=1;
 - Zinitial=0;Zfinal=20;Precision=1;

-If you want to plot the resultant field from planar_array you need to use image_slice_B1.m, for circular_array you need to use image_slice_SNR_B1.m
+For planar array:
+- use image_slice_B1.m to plot the resultant field.
+- use plot_planar_array.m to plot the array.

+For circular array:
+- use image_slice_SNR_B1.m to plot the resultant field.
+- use plot_array.m to plot the array.